Tejas-Shastha/drinking_assistant/README.md

 * `env.py`

 This is the Markov Model of the drinking assistant robot.
 Does not run directly but is invoked by other scripts.
+Modeled to function similarly as the OpenAI Gym models.

 * `feeder_xx_training.py`